 The incidence of bone fractures while squatting is very low, and it's been said that most injuries in the weight room are related to not being surprised by qualified individuals (Lloyd RS, Faigenbaum AD, Stone MH, et al., 2014).

-Therefore, as long as you have a training program designed by a qualified professional and you understand the proper lifting technique, there is a very low risk of fracturing a growth plate while squatting and weight training in general.
+Therefore, as long as you have a training program designed by a qualified professional and you understand the proper lifting technique, there is a very low risk of fracturing a growth plate or damaging intervertebral disks while squatting, overhead pressing, and weight training in general.

 In fact, it's been shown that people who lift weights will have fewer injuries overall in other activities, and if these people do get injured, they spend less time spent in rehabilitation.